 The Buying Process

 We make the buying a new build process as simple as possible for you from the day you first meet your Sales Consultant, through to the moment we hand over your keys.
 We will help make your journey of buying a new home go as smoothly as possible with a high level of customer service.

 We understand that the home buying process can be a daunting prospect whether you are a first time buyer or moving up the property ladder so we are always looking for ways to make things easier for our customers.

-We hope our buying process guide makes things simpler and buying your new home as easy as possible.
+We hope our buying a new build process guide makes things simpler and buying your new home as easy as possible.

 Step 1 – Choose your home